www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 # Introduction

-Our Greenhouse Onboarding API allows you to query and modify your employee, task, and company information.
+Our Greenhouse Onboarding API allows you to query and modify your employee, and query company information.

 If you are not using our Onboarding product and would like to know more, [please visit our site.](https://greenhouse.io/onboarding)